 PresenterThe PuddingWorkshop DescriptionGraphical (or pictorial) presentations of data have become an almost essential part of journalistic practice.
 Data visualization helps us see patterns in data, and is an important tool for finding stories.
 Also, outlets like The New York Times, The Washington Post, and FiveThirtyEight are publishing data visualizations that push the idea of story telling, creating new data-driven ways to inform and entertain.
 In this day-long workshop, students will review some basic data visualization skills--guiding you through the design process.
 Students will work with charts and annotation layers and learn to exploit what's unique about data.
 During the day, students will also help you think critically about visualizations, making them a better consumer of data graphics.Register for the Workshop

 PresenterDhrumil Mehta, FiveThirtyEightWorkshop DescriptionThe last workshop in the Transparency Series takes you through techniques for looking at one or more polls over time.
-Your instructor is Harry Enten, a senior political analyst at FiveThirtyEight.
-He will be assisted by his colleague Neil Paine, another talented data journalist and sportswriter.
-The day-long workshop will present tools and strategies for working with polls — starting at the very beginning with simple random samples, and leading to the detailed models that are employed today.
-All the while, we will emphasize how to find and tell interesting, novel stories with polls.
+Join Dhrumil Mehta who is a database journalist and Pollapalooza contributor at FiveThirtyEight to get exposed to sources, tools, and strategies for working with polls — starting at the very beginning with simple random samples, and leading to the detailed models that are employed today.
+All the while, the workshop will emphasize how to find and tell interesting, novel stories with polls.
 No prior experience in statistics or data analysis is needed.Register for the Workshop